-This is the time of year when Buoy 10 Salmon and ocean abundance numbers for Astoria begin to get tossed around.
+This is the time of year when Buoy 10 Salmon and ocean abundance numbers for Astoria begin to get tossed around in the Buoy 10 forecast.
 While numbers aren’t official, I’m hearing some really good things for this year’s possibilities.
 Like, REALLY good things.

 I’ll start with Chinook.
-We’re looking at a Preliminary Forecast of about 500k Chinook for 2022.
+We’re looking at a Preliminary Forecast of over 500k Columbia River Fall Chinook for 2023.
 That’s a huge deal for sure as I’ve seen some pretty cataclysmic fishing at 400k.
 I mean Richter scale rattling fishing.
 Like, can’t get all your rods in the water as you’re rolling through the Red Roof, Church, and Tunnel.
 Yes, that kind of fishing.
-If you were out on the water last fall, you know what I mean.
-500k should get us a full season, and what I mean by this is the season could open on August 1 and get us through Labor Day.
-Will there be a few days in the peak where the powers that be try to put the brakes on the catch rates?
-Yes, but five weeks of Chinook Salmon fishing in Astoria is a very real possibility at this point.
-But there’s more to the story.
+If you were out on the water last fall, we hit a few speed bumps with closure dates.
+Right now the powers that be are working out a plan for the 2023 Buoy 10 season and we’re hoping that it gives us the best opportunities possible for our season in Astoria.
+There are a lot of factors that go into deciding season regulations and we’ll keep you up to speed as announcements are made.
+That being said, it’s never too early to book your Buoy 10 fishing trip.
+But there’s even more to the story.

 I’ll keep you all updated with what I’m hearing.
 The official season dates and details should be announced in April.
 Let us know if you have any questions or would like to book a trip.
 We’re here to help in any way we can.